The four basics of renting out your space

 3 – Consider credit

 Not everyone has perfect credit.
 As a landlord, you need to think about whether you want to check the credit of your potential renters.
 A credit report indicates the history of a person’s finances and bill-paying.
 Running a credit report on a potential renter, however, will cost you between $75 and $100.
 You do not have to check credit in order to rent out, but you should be reasonably confident that your renters can afford what you’re charging.
-Checking references and employment history is the best way to gauge an applicant’s ability to pay.
+Checking references and employment history is the best way to gauge a consumer’s ability to pay.

 4 – Deposits, leases and paperwork